VictorSyntez/governance/docs/gf_controlled/member_business_policies.md

 A Steward SHOULD submit a utility infrastructure node to the Identity Utility Administrator (Authorised Network Administrator) using the procedures outlined by the Technical Steering Committee after the following dependencies have been resolved:

 1. Have their application approved by the responsible Canadian Credential Network Governing Body.
-1. Complete the onboarding process with the Linux Foundation including the signature of all pertinent contractual instruments.

 Before a Member may qualify to have an active Validator Node on the Utility, the Member MUST:

 1. Pass any required tests on the Canadian Credential Network Test Network as specified by the Technical Steering Committee and documented in the Canadian Credential Network Code Repository.

-After a Member has qualified to have an active Validator Node, the Member MUST designate the Utility environment(s) (e.g., prod, test, dev) which their Node may be activated.
+After a Member has qualified to have an active Validator Node, the Member MUST designate the Utility environment(s) (e.g., production, Staging, Development) which their Node may be activated.

 1. The Member MUST make this designation following the procedures specified by the Technical Steering Committee.
 1. The Member MUST designate activation in at least one Utility environment.